-- 1) MDM should make available for those children studied in aided school but in non grant divisions which are now not admissible for MDM. - 2) Centre share of cook-cum-helper should be increased. - 3) This scheme is formulated in 1995.
+- 1) MDM should make available for those children studied in aided school but in non grant divisions which are now not admissible for MDM. - 2) Centre share of cook-cum-helper should be increased upto Rs.
+3000/-. - 3) This scheme is formulated in 1995.
 At present financial status of the some of the parents is increased.
-So Mid Day Meal Scheme should be made optional. it must not be compulsory for those students who can afford and like Tiffin from home. - 4) Cooking cost should be increased - 5) Quantity of rice for primary and upper primary should be cut off as per requirement. - 6) Payment made as per weight of cooked food served by centralized kitchen. - 7) Cluster Kitchen (At remote area and less enrollment school) - 8) Cook cum helpers payment through School management committee. - 9) Lifting of rice from FCI godown within every two months. - 10) Use of double fortified salt and fortified edible oil.
+So Mid Day Meal Scheme should be made optional in urban area.
+It must not be compulsory for those students who can afford and would like to carry Tiffin from home. - 4) Quantity of rice for primary and upper primary should be cut off as 50gms for Primary and 75gms for Upper Primary. - 5) Cluster Kitchen (At remote area and less enrollment school) - 6) Lifting of rice from FCI godown within every two months.